Basic Approach to Corporate Governance

 ● | ● | ● | |||||

-- * This table does not represent all of the knowledge, experience, and abilities required by the Company’s Board of Directors.
-The key items of knowledge, experience, and abilities of each Director is marked “●”.
+This table does not cover all of the knowledge, experience, abilities, etc. required of the Company’s Board of Directors.

 Knowledge, experience, abilities | ||||